vpro/tomcat/README.md

 Generic tomcat base image that:

 1. Separates CATALINA_BASE
-2. Prepares for proxy that arranges https
+2. Prepares for a  proxy server that arranges https, and more customized tomcat configuration.

 Use e.g. like so
 ```